How to Choose a Wedding Florist (Updated for 2022)

 Price will be an important part of your hiring decision.
-If cost is an issue, discuss in-season floral arrangements, which will be much cheaper.
-Ask about adding less expensive blooms, such as carnations or tulips, to your bouquet or décor.
+If cost is an issue, discuss in-season wedding floral arrangements, which will be much cheaper.
+Ask about adding less expensive blooms, such as carnations or tulips, to your bouquet or wedding décor.

 Get a breakdown of all of the costs.
 Ribbons, wires, and vases may add considerably to the quoted price.

-Ask about the labor involved in transporting the flowers, setting up the decorations, breaking everything down, etc. Exactly what services can you expect from your wedding florist?
+Ask about the labor involved in transporting the flowers, setting up the wedding decorations, breaking everything down, etc. Exactly what services can you expect from your wedding florist?